mmister411/salvationelements/salvationelements.md

     - Putting on the Armor of GOD (Ephesians 6:10-18, 1 Thessalonians 5:8)
     - Love or Hate what God Loves or hates (Psalm 97:10, Proverbs 8:13, Proverbs 16:6)
   - Requirement:
+    - Afirmation
+      - Prioritizing GOD over cares of the world (Matthew 6:33, Luke 10:38-42)
+      - Obedience to what you know to be true and good (1 Peter 1:22, James 4:7)
+      - Approving what God Loves ()
+    - Negation
       - Not loving the things of the World (1 John 2:15-17, James 4:4)
-    - Prioritizing GOD over cares of the world (Matthew 6:33, Luke 10:38-42)
       - Being not conformed to this present evil age (Romans 12:2, Galatians 1:4)
-    - Obedience to what you know to be true (1 Peter 1:22, James 4:7)
+      - Disproving what God Hates ()
   - Accounts For:
     - Fulfillment of Promises attached to seeking the LORD in obedience (Hebrews 11:6, Psalm 9:10, Deuteronomy 28:1-2, John 15:10)
     - Breathing life into claims of loving the LORD (John 14:23, 1 John 5:3)
     - Not shut out when the door is closed or cast out before the throne (Matthew 25:10-12, Matthew 25:31-46, Luke 13:24-27, Revelation 20:12-15)
+    - Being Good Soil ()
   - Considerations:
     - Parables: Failures of would-be believers outlined in Jesus' parables identify various elements of failing at Holy Fear of the Lord (Matthew 13:3-23, Matthew 25:1-13, Luke 12:16-21)
     - Love v.
 Fear v.
 Faith: Ultimately, Loving God, Faith in God, and Fear of The Lord are at least heavily overlapping, if not identical (1 John 4:18, Hebrews 11:6, Proverbs 8:13).